 Cork has the depth you would expect from a European Capital of Culture – the galleries, museums and live performances, plus a packed events calendar, with more than 20 major festivals each year.
 There’s a lively city buzz, but there’s also a no-nonsense warmth and an unpressured pace that makes you feel time is on your side here.

 Nature has a hand in that.
 Cork was founded 14 centuries ago, on islands in an estuary, where the River Lee joins the world’s second-largest natural harbour.
 Waterways circle the city-centre, crossed by 22 bridges.
-Hilly neighbourhoods climb the river banks, stacked with colourful houses – and the University’s historic campus seamlessly connects to the city centre.
+Hilly neighbourhoods climb the river banks, stacked with colourful houses and the University’s historic campus seamlessly connects with the city centre.

 Between the grand Georgian parades and medieval alleyways of the central island is the centrepiece 18th century English Market.
-It’s loud, lively, and packed with flavour: Cork in a nutshell.
+It’s loud, lively, and packed with flavour – Cork in a nutshell.
 The star of this indoor casbah – and of Cork’s great eating-out scene – is the local produce from this fertile region’s fields and seas.

 To the south the deep bowl of Cork Harbour, with its sailing races and regattas, is circled by some of Ireland’s most iconic places.
 At the harbour’s edge the port of Cobh, departure point for millions of emigrants, and the last calling point of the Titanic, is a place with a poignant history beneath its cheerful seaside feel.

 East of the Harbour is the Jameson Distillery at Midleton, a pure taste of Ireland for millions around the world.
 To the North West lies Blarney Castle, legendary home of Irish eloquence.
 Just south again, on the Atlantic coast, is picture-perfect, smart Kinsale with its yachts, its pretty quayside, its narrow 18th century streets, its festivals and its gourmet cuisine.